Florence Ballard

 Florence Glenda Chapman (née Ballard; June 30, 1943 – February 22, 1976) was an American singer and a founding member of the Motown vocal female group the Supremes.
 She sang on 16 top 40 singles with the group, including ten number-one hits.
-After being removed from the Supremes in 1967, Ballard tried an unsuccessful solo career with ABC Records before she was dropped from the label at the end of the decade.
+After being removed from the Supremes in 1967, Ballard tried an unsuccessful solo career with ABC Records, before she was dropped from the label at the end of the decade.

-Ballard struggled with alcoholism, depression, and poverty for three years.
+Ballard struggled with alcoholism, depression and poverty for three years.
 She was making an attempt at a musical comeback when she died of a heart attack in February 1976 at the age of 32.
 Ballard's death was considered by one critic as "one of rock's greatest tragedies".
-Ballard was posthumously inducted to the Rock and Roll Hall of Fame as a member of the Supremes in 1988.
+Ballard was the first woman posthumously inducted to the Rock and Roll Hall of Fame as a member of the Supremes in 1988.